 Shirleatha Lee, PhD., RN, CNE

-Dr. Lee's research focuses on pre-diabetes and cardiovascular risk factors in overweight and obese youth.
-She has also examined other factors associated with obesity in children such as physical activity, physical fitness, environment, and health disparities.
-She has presented research findings locally, regionally, and nationally and has published in several peer reviewed research journals.
-She is also a peer reviewer for several nursing research journals and a Southern Regional Educational Board Doctoral Scholar.
+Her current research is focused on innovative teaching strategies and nursing workforce development.
+She has also published in the areas of pre-diabetes and cardiovascular risk factors in overweight and obese youth.
+Including factors associated with obesity in children such as physical activity, physical fitness, environment, and health disparities.
+She has received grant funding, presented research findings locally, regionally, and nationally and has published in several peer reviewed research journals.
+She is a reviewer for the following journals; Nursing Education Perspectives, Applied Nursing Research, Journal of Nursing Education, Journal of Pediatric Nursing, and the Journal of Professional Nursing.
+Dr. Lee is also a Southern Regional Education Board Doctoral Scholar.

 She serves on several college and university level committees.
 She also serves within the community on the William T. Cashdollar Distinguished Visiting Professorship Program Committee and nationally as an on-site evaluator for the Commission on Collegiate Nursing Education (CCNE), was elected to the CCNE Nominating Committee (2017), and on the American Association of Colleges of Nursing (AACN) Baccalaureate Education Conference Program Committee.
 She is a member of Sigma Theta Tau International Beta Theta at large chapter, American Nurses Association, and Tennessee Nurses Association.